IVCenter/woundvac_unity_VR/README.md

 * Open the built .sln file in Visual Studio.
 * Make sure to select the following configurations: Release (DEBUG compiles faster) | x86 | Remote Machine.
 * Once Remote Machine is chosen, a Remote Connections dialog shows up, enter your HoloLens' IP address (Find the IP address on the device under Settings > Network & Internet > Wi-Fi > Advanced Options.), Set Authentication Mode to be Unencrypted Protocol.
 Then press Select to establish a connection to your device.
+* Note that the IP address for HoloLens is susceptible to change, so checking the HoloLens' IP address before every deployment is recommended.
 * If this is the first time you deploy, you will need to enter a pin.
 The pin should be shown on your device, but if it is not, go to Settings, Update, For Developers, Pair.
 Then enter the pin into the Visual Studio dialog.
 * Finally, select Debug / Start without Debugging.